Refunds

 • Courses that are cancelled by Cleveland State will be refunded at 100%.

 • Refunds for courses that do not fall into the regular session are prorated based on the course length and the official date of withdrawal.
-Click here for the .
+Please refer to the course description in CampusNet for exact drop deadlines..

 • Failing to attend class will not relieve you of your financial obligation to the University, even if you have not yet paid your full tuition bill.

 • Cleveland State does not have a policy that supports "swapping" or "trading" classes that are of the same credit hours.
 There is no cost adjustment granted for adding and dropping courses of similar credits.
-This includes adding and dropping the same course with different sections.
+This includes adding and dropping the same course with different sections and/or different semesters.

 • Financial Aid awards are contingent upon continued funding from federal, state, and institutional sources, and state legislative decisions regarding tuition.
 Awards are subject to change and may be rescinded or reduced if funding is insufficient or discontinued, or if tuition amounts change.
 Awards are also subject to change based on receipt of additional aid resources, changes in eligibility, errors, or omissions.